lawrghita/Public/Javascript Lessons/19_Blog_Heroku_Mongo/readme.md

-# Deploy this one to Heroku:
+# Deploy all this application one to Heroku after testing on local:
 You must set first an account at heroku site then follow: https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up like this: